-On the hit television show Castle, actress Tamala Jones plays the role of Lanie Parish, a smart, sarcastic medical examiner who solves some of New York City’s most heinous murders by unraveling complex medical mysteries.
+Actress Tamala Jones has been in some of our favorite movies and TV shows.
+From being in the movies, The Wood and The Brothers with Morris Chestnut and Shemar Moore, plus numerous TV shows, her youthful face is a welcome sight on the big and small screen.
+On the hit television show Castle, actress Tamala Jones played the role of Lanie Parish, a smart, sarcastic medical examiner who solves some of New York City’s most heinous murders by unraveling complex medical mysteries.

 In real life, Jones is committed to eradicating a different kind of villain: brain aneurysms.
 According to the Brain Aneurysm Foundation, an estimated 6 million people in the United States live with an un-ruptured brain aneurysm.